Nottingham and District Tramways Company: The Southern Route

 The depot of the company, which is a newly-erected building off Arkwright-street, is complete to the detail, the stables being capable of accommodating 50 or 60 horses.
 The rooms are lofty and well ventilated, and certainly the core of horses which we saw yesterday were well worth of the home which they now realise.
 A finer set of cattle it is scarcely possible to conceive, and cannot fail to win the admiration of the people.

 The tramway was formally opened on 17 September 1878 (although services for the public were delayed for a day awaiting the arrival of the certificate from the Board of Trade).
 At 3:00 pm three cars, decorated with flags, made an inaugural run from St Peter’s church to Trent Bridge.
-They carried the Company Chairman, Alderman Gilpin, the Company Manager, Mr Gideon Herbert, the Mayor of Nottingham, Sir James Oldknow, Saul Isaac, M.P., the Vicar of St. Mary's, Canon Francis Morse and other invited guests.
+They carried the company chairman, Alderman Gilpin, the company manager, Mr Gideon Herbert, the mayor of Nottingham, Sir James Oldknow, Saul Isaac MP, the vicar of St. Mary's, Canon Francis Morse and other invited guests.

 The progress of the party was watched with lively interest by some thousands of spectators assembled along the whole route, particularly in St. Peter's Square.
 The route taken was from outside the company offices in St Peter’s Square along Albert Street, Lister Gate, Carrington Street and the Station Street terminus, where the party turned round and came back along Station Street to Muskham Street via Arkwright Street, to inspect the Muskham Street Depot and stables.
 Afterwards they continued to Trent Bridge for a banquet in the Town Arms Inn at the southern terminus of the line.
 Toasts were made and speeches given, and in this extract the chairman revealed a taste of things to come, and attempted to allay some fears of other road users:

 The rails themselves [are] 27 feet in length, and these form one continuous bearing.
 It had been subjected to a strain of 50 tons weight, without showing any appreciable depression, and therefore, when the Government allowed them to use steam locomotives in the streets, they could freely place them upon these rails without their exhibiting any serious sinking.
 He was more free to speak of the advantages of the rails because they had decided to use them throughout the whole of their system.
 The wrought iron flange which lay at the bottom of the rail, and upon which the rails rested, had also sets laid upon it, so that the granite sets next the rail could not sink unless the rail sank with them.
 The objections in other towns had been that in any place where there was heavy traffic, as carriages and carts passing along, as it was technically called, "skidded" along the side of the rails.
 It was quite likely, therefore, that springs and wheels should be broken under such circumstances, but with the present style of rail no apprehensions need be experienced as to them.